Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Homomorphic Encryption on the Complex Domain

 \subsection{ElGamal Encryption over Gaussian Integers}

-The principles of ElGamal encryption can be extended to other finite cyclic groups, including the multiplicative group of Gaussian integers modulo a Gaussian prime.
+As shown in \cite{El-Kassar2001El-Gamal}, the principles of ElGamal encryption can be extended to other finite cyclic groups, including the multiplicative group of Gaussian integers modulo a Gaussian prime.
 This adaptation exploits the rich algebraic structure of Gaussian integers while maintaining the security reliance on the DLP.

-We define the ``Gaussian'' version of ElGamal encryption as follows.
-Let $p$ be a Gaussian prime (preferably a regular prime integer of the form $4n-1$, as discussed in Appendix A).
+We define the ``Gaussian version'' of ElGamal encryption as follows.
+Let $p$ be a Gaussian prime (preferably a regular prime integer of the form $4n-1$, as discussed in \ref{sec:modular}).
 Let $\gamma$ be a generator of the cyclic multiplicative group of Gaussian integers modulo $p$, denoted as ${\mathbb{Z}[i]}^*_p$.
 The ElGamal encryption scheme over Gaussian integers consists of the same three fundamental algorithms:

 \begin{itemize} \item Key generation: The key generation process involves selecting a random integer $a$ such that $1 \leq a \leq \mathcal{N}-1$ as the private key, where $\mathcal{N}$ is the order of the group ${\mathbb{Z}[i]}^*_p$.
 For a prime integer $p$ (of the form $4n-1$), $\mathcal{N} = p^2-1$.
 Then, the public key $\mathcal{K} = \gamma^a \pmod{p}$ is computed.
 The public key is formed as the triple $\mathbf{K}=(p, \gamma, \mathcal{K})$. \item Encryption: To encrypt a message $\mu \in {\mathbb{Z}[i]}^*_p$, a random integer $b$, such that $1 \leq b \leq \mathcal{N}-1$, is selected as the ephemeral key.
 The ciphertext is then computed as $\psi_1 = \gamma^b \pmod{p}$ and $\psi_2 = \mu \cdot \mathcal{K}^b \pmod{p}$, resulting in the pair $(\psi_1, \psi_2)$.
 The encryption function can be denoted as follows: